dsdaveh/data-eng-zoomcamp/homework/h3-data-warehouse/README.md

 ## (Bonus: Not worth points) Question 9:
 No Points: Write a `SELECT count(*)` query FROM the materialized table you created.
 How many bytes does it estimate will be read?
 Why?

-0 B because it can read from the materialize table's metadata
+0 B because it can read from the materialize table's metadata.
+It doesn't need to process the table itself.

 ## Submitting the solutions